north/generator-style-prototype/readme.md

 $ npm install -g yo gulp bower generator-style-prototype
 ```

 Ensure you have [Ruby](https://www.ruby-lang.org/en/) with [RubyGems](http://rubygems.org/) installed as well.
-If you are on an Apple computer, you need at least Ruby version *2.0.0p451* installed.
+If you are on an Apple computer, you need at least Ruby version *2.0.0p451* installed, otherwise you need at least Ruby *2.0.0*.
 You can check your Ruby version by running `$ ruby -v`.

-If you do not have the correct version of Ruby installed, do the following (you may need to `sudo` these steps):
+If you do not have the correct version of Ruby installed and you are on an Apple computer, do the following (you may need to `sudo` these steps):

 1. Uninstall Bundler and Compass if you have it installed globally (`which bundle` or `which compass` to check to see if they're installed, `gem uninstall bundler` or `gem uninstall compass` if they are)
 2. Install [Homebrew](http://brew.sh/)